 I always make it a point to listen to the base staff and their recommendations, because they positively light up when you ask about their favorites.
 In this case, the guys guided me toward a destination I thought might be too far away, but they assured me was worth the trip.
 Navplion (also spelled Nafplio and Nauplion) beckoned from the top of the Argolic Gulf, some 20 miles north of the island of Spetses, where I’d have to make a 90-degree turn and head northwest.
 Twenty miles on a sailboat isn’t a matter of an hour, but I thought, “Why not?”

 A fisherman mends his nets - a typical island scene.

 Photo courtesy by Zuzana Prochazka for Sail Magazine.

-On our first day, we sailed southwest nearly 50 miles on a nice beam reach, winding through Kolpos Idras, or the Hydra Gulf.
-By the end, we were running out of daylight, so we pulled into the miniscule harbor on Spetses Island.
+On our first day, we sailed southwest nearly 50 miles on a nice beam reach, winding through Kolpos Ideas, or the Hydra Gulf.
+By the end, we were running out of daylight, so we pulled into the minuscule harbor on Spetses Island.
 I read the guides twice, but the most I got was a warning about the inner harbor being only 4ft deep, which made me suck in my stomach as we crept in.
-The harbor turned out to be a mix of private yachts, commercial boats and fishing craft, and as we were looking round I happened to notice black clouds on the horizon.
+The harbor turned out to be a mix of private yachts, commercial boats, and fishing craft, and as we were looking around I happened to notice black clouds on the horizon.
 The wind was also now picking up, so out we went again, making a U-turn back to the bay to drop anchor with the other cruisers who’d opted to skip the draft headaches.
 We made it just before the gale overtook us.